 Curiosity comes from within.
 We just have to know how to unleash it.
 We learn by engaging and exploring, asking questions and testing out answers.
 Yet our classrooms are not always places where such curiosity is encouraged and supported.
 This book describes how teachers can create a structured, student-centered environment that allows for openness and surprise, where inquiry guides authentic learning.
 The author shows how to foster student curiosity through exploration, novelty, and play; questioning and critical thinking; and experimenting and problem solving.
 With techniques to try, scaffolding advice, and relevant research from neuroscience and psychology, this book will help teachers harness the powerful drive in all learners, the drive to know, understand, and experience the world in a meaningful way.

 A teaching resouce for both teachers and students.
 Kids news reports on current news appropriately written and censored for children.
 Each article is rated as either easy (green), intermediate (orange) or complex (red).
 Each story contains a classroom activity which is linked to the national curriculum.

 "Education Services Australia (ESA) is a national not-for-profit company owned by the state, territory and Australian Government education ministers" (ESA website, Unknown).
 The ESA website contains curriculum based materials with a focus on educational content and digital solutions.

 Please click on the link above for online access to The Courier Mail on any device at school or at home.
-Once in, click on the blue login button in the top right hand corner and enter the library email address (firstname.lastname@example.org) and password the library has provided you in an email.
+Once in, click on the blue login button in the top right hand corner and enter the library email address (email@example.com) and password the library has provided you in an email.
 Please ensure you enter the password carefully as too many attempts with an incorrect password will lock the account.
 This site allows a maximum of 4 users at the same time.
-Please remember that these passwords belong to Redlands College users only.
+Please remember that these passwords belong to Redlands College users only and the library staff are the only administrators of this account.
 For further information please see the Library staff.